apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - You can set a taint without a value, just a key, so for tolerating it you can use ` operator: exists `
 - An empty ` key ` with operator ` exists ` matches all keys, values and effects which means that this will tolerate everything

-- For tolerating a taint we can do
+- For tolerating a taint like ` $ kubectl taint node worker1 anisa=kubernetes:NoSchedule ` we can do
 ```
 apiVersion: apps/v1
 kind: Deployment